-- Mountain revenue is derived from a wide variety of sources, including, among other things, sales of lift tickets (including season passes), ski school operations, dining operations, retail sales, equipment rentals, private ski club amortized initiation fees and dues, marketing and internet advertising, commercial leasing, employee housing, and municipal services, and are recognized as products are delivered or services are performed. - Lodging revenue is derived from a wide variety of sources, including, among other things, hotel operations, dining operations, property management services, managed hotel property payroll cost reimbursements, private golf club amortized initiation fees and dues, transportation services and golf course greens fees, and are recognized as products are delivered or services are performed.

-- Revenues from private club initiation fees are primarily recognized over the estimated life of the club facilities on a straight-line basis upon inception of the club.
+- Mountain revenue is derived from a wide variety of sources, including, among other things, sales of lift tickets (including season passes), ski school operations, dining operations, retail sales, equipment rentals, private ski club amortized initiation fees and dues, marketing and internet advertising, commercial leasing, employee housing, and municipal services, and are recognized as products are delivered or services are performed. - Lodging revenue is derived from a wide variety of sources, including, among other things, hotel operations, dining operations, property management services, managed hotel property payroll cost reimbursements, private golf club amortized initiation fees and dues, transportation services and golf course greens fees, and are recognized as products are delivered or services are performed. - Revenues from private club initiation fees are primarily recognized over the estimated life of the club facilities on a straightline basis upon inception of the club.
 As of July 31, 2011, the weighted average remaining period over which the private club initiation fees will be recognized is approximately 22 years.
 Certain club initiation fees are refundable in 30 years after the date of acceptance of a member.
 Under these memberships, the difference between the amount paid by the member and the present value of the refund obligation is recorded as deferred initiation fee revenue in the Company's Consolidated Balance Sheets and recognized as revenue on a straight-line basis over 30 years.
 The present value of the refund obligation is recorded as an initiation deposit liability and accretes over the nonrefundable term using the effective interest method.
-The accretion is included in interest expense. - Real estate revenue primarily includes the sale of condominium/townhome units and land parcels (including related improvements).
+The accretion is included in interest expense.

+• Real estate revenue primarily includes the sale of condominium/townhome units and land parcels (including related improvements).
 Recognition of revenue from all condominium/townhome unit sales are recorded using the full accrual method and occurs only upon the following: (i) substantial completion of the entire development project, (ii) receipt of certificates of occupancy or temporary certificates of occupancy from local governmental agencies, if applicable, (iii) closing of the sales transaction including receipt of all, or substantially all, sales proceeds (including any deposits previously received), and (iv) transfer of ownership.
 The percentage-of-completion method is used for sales of land parcels where the Company has a commitment to complete certain improvements or amenities (i.e. access roads, utilities, and site improvements) at the time of consummation of the sales transaction.
-For the years ended July 31, 2011 and 2010, the Company did not record any revenue earned under the percentage of completion method of approximately \$1.5 million for the year ended July 31, 2009.
+For the years ended July 31, 2011 and 2010, the Company did not record any revenue earned under the percentage of completion method.
+The Company recorded revenue under the percentage-of-completion method.
+The Company recorded revenue under the percentage-of-completion method.
+The Company recorded revenue under the percentage-of-completion for the year ended July 31, 2009.